Richard Anderson OAM – BCom FCA FCPA

 Mr Drewe Jackson was appointed to the Board in August 2016.
 Drewe has been involved in capital markets and investment for 25 years including more than 10 years as a portfolio manager in London with Cazenove Capital and Herald Investment Management.
-Drewe is currently the Investment Manager for the RACQ Group.
+Drewe is currently a Director of TicketMates Pty Ltd, Australia’s largest tour ticketing system, and the Investment Manager for the RACQ Group.
 He sits on the advisory panel of the RACQ Foundation which assists community groups affected by natural disasters and is a member of the policy committee of the RACQ Superannuation Plan.

 Dr John Vance – MBBS, PhD, FRACP